MicrosoftDocs/azure-devops-docs/docs/organizations/settings/includes/note-on-prem-link.md

 ms.author: chcomley
 author: chcomley
 ms.topic: include
-ms.date: 04/07/2021
+ms.date: 06/03/2024
 ---

-::: moniker range="azure-devops"
+::: moniker range=" < azure-devops"

 > [!IMPORTANT]
-> This article applies to Azure DevOps Services and Azure DevOps Server 2019 and later versions.
-To customize any project defined on a collection for TFS 2018 or earlier, see [On-premises XML process model](../../../reference/on-premises-xml-process-model.md).

-::: moniker-end

-::: moniker range=">= azure-devops-2019 < azure-devops"

-> [!IMPORTANT]
-> You can only use the Inheritance process model for projects defined on a project collection configured to support the Inheritance process model.
-If your on-premises collection is configured to use the On-premises XML process model, you can only use that process model to customize the work tracking experience.
-To learn more, see [Customize work tracking, Choose the process model for your project collection](../../../reference/customize-work.md?preserve-view=true&view=azure-devops-2019#choose-process-model).
+> the Inheritance process model is available for projects configured to support it.
+If you’re using an older collection, check the process model compatibility.
+If your on-premises collection is configured to use the on-premises XML process model, you can only use that process model to customize the work tracking experience.
+For more information, see [Choose the process model for your project collection](../../../reference/customize-work.md?preserve-view=true&view=azure-devops-2019#choose-process-model).
->
-> To customize any project defined on a collection for TFS 2018 or earlier, see [On-premises XML process model](../../../reference/on-premises-xml-process-model.md).

 ::: moniker-end